gingerbeardman/gingerbeardman.github.io/_posts/2021-04-21-building-basiliskii-for-ios.md

 ### Enable Split View Support

-This be enabled by changing `BasiliskII-Info.plist`: `UIRequiresFullScreen` should be `false` in [BasiliskII-Info.plist](zydeco/macemu@eb8d0a7/BasiliskII/src/iOS/BasiliskII/BasiliskII-Info.plist#L103-L104) but be wary of the following problem:
+This can be enabled by changing `BasiliskII-Info.plist`: `UIRequiresFullScreen` should be `false` in [BasiliskII-Info.plist](https://github.com/zydeco/macemu/blob/ios/BasiliskII/src/iOS/BasiliskII/BasiliskII-Info.plist#L114) but be wary of the following problem:

 * the very top of the screen (where you'd expect the iOS status bar to be, and where part of the System 7 menu bar is) will become unresponsive to touch due to the Slide Over indicator